adriatic/tandem/docs/introduction.md

 <img width="360" alt="image" src="https://user-images.githubusercontent.com/2712405/165114504-1bce9947-3621-467f-bb5e-e226081f3302.png"/>clear
 </p>

 At this point (`jest` selected) the guided tutorial explaining testing with `jest` begins with the selection of the example to test.
-This selection is provided by this (tandem) application which knows to extract the relevant set of source code samples from
+This selection is provided by this (tandem) application which knows where to extract the relevant set of source code samples from.